microsoft/vscode-azurearmtools/README.md

 ![Inserting an item into an Azure Resource Manager template](./images/insert-item.png)

-You can also right-click on any element in the ARM template Outline to initiate the insert item process.
+You can also right-click on any element in the ARM Template Outline view to initiate the insert item process.

 ![Inserting an item into an Azure Resource Manager template](./images/insert-item-outline.png)